Future-Energy-Associates/satellite_image_processing/README.md

 ### Publishing to PyPi

-To publish the `satip` module to PyPi simply run the following
+To publish the `satip` module to PyPi simply run the following from the batch_scripts directory

 ```bash
 pypi_publish anaconda_dir